 He attends some time the musical community of Chicago but it is his

-meeting with Leroy Carr which will prove determining for the rest of
+meeting with Leroy Carr that will prove determining for the rest of

 Blues for Vocalion in 1928.
 Thanks to the obtained success, both musicians

-leave for a long tour which leads them in Midwest and the South.
+leave for a long tour that leads them through Midwest and the South.

 Back to Indianapolis, Blackwell will temporarily end his career after

 the untimely death of Leroy Carr in 1935.

 25 Leroy Carr (Nashville (TN) 1905 – Indianopolis (IN) 1935)